Simply Business is pleased to provide tailored insurance options from:

 For example, if you get sued for accidentally causing significant property damage to a customer’s home, you may have to pay for legal fees and damages out of your own pocket - or your family’s finances - if you are not properly insured.

-Additionally, many states require contractors to carry insurance, especially if they have employees or work on certain projects.
-Plus, if you want to be licensed as a contractor, you will need to show proof of insurance.
+Additionally, many states require contractors to have coverage, especially if they have employees or work on certain projects.
+Plus, if you want to be licensed as a contractor, you will need to show proof of coverage.

 Oh, and one more thing: Many customers won’t work with you if you’re not licensed and insured.
 There’s a lot of advice out there warning people to only work with insured contractors, so it’s a good idea to get this coverage if you want to increase your clientele base.